HottScall/boris-bikes-challenge/README.md

 <h2>Using the app</h2>

-Clone this repo and run 'bundle install' then go into the boris-bikes-challenge directory type 'irb' into your command line.
-You can then set a variable to an instance of the DockingStation class and ensure it responds to the "release_bike" method, you can also create an instance of the Bike class and check that it responds to the 'working?' method.
+Clone this repo and and go to the command line, access the directory on your local machine and tyep'irb' into your command line.
+You will need to require the file (example below), you can then set a variable to an instance of the DockingStation class and ensure it responds to the "release_bike" method, you can also create an instance of the Bike class and check that it responds to the 'working?' method.